gardener/documentation/website/documentation/getting-started/observability/_index.md

 ![](./images/control-plane-components.png)

-Prometheus, Plutono, and Vali are all located in the Seed cluster.
-They run next to the ControlPlane of your cluster.
+Prometheus, Plutono, and Vali are all located in the seed cluster.
+They run next to the control plane of your cluster.

 The next sections will explore those components in detail.
 {{% alert color="info"  title="Note" %}}